francescarpi/buffon.nvim/README.md

 ## API

-All the core functionalities in charge of managing the buffer list are located in the *api.lua* file.
+All the core functionalities in charge of managing the buffer list are located in the *buffers.lua* file.
 There are now functions to add elements, remove them, change the order, etc.

-In the *actions.lua* file you can see how the API is used.
+In the *actions.lua* file you can see how the buffers API is used.

 ## Contribution